Mr Shimansky visits a diamond mine

 It’s important to remember that when diamonds are mined in a natural, ethical manner and in a conflict-free environment, the economic and social benefit is of great value to the surrounding communities and the country’s GDP.
 Currently, over 10 million people are employed directly in the diamond trade for mining, polishing, distribution and retail.
 The socioeconomic impact has changed the lives of many in Namibia, Botswana, Angola, South Africa, Canada and other major diamond producing countries.

 Shimansky is proud to source, cut and polish our own diamonds.
-These are the very stones that later become the heroes in Shimansky jewelry designs - yours to own now and for generations to come.
+These are the very diamonds that later become the heroes in Shimansky jewelry designs - yours to own now and for generations to come.
 We always know exactly where our diamonds come from and how the people around them are treated.